 Main Subheading

 Cats are obligate carnivores, meaning their bodies are specifically designed to thrive on a meat-based diet.
 Unlike omnivores like humans or dogs, cats cannot efficiently digest plant-based materials to extract the necessary nutrients.
 This dietary requirement stems from their evolutionary history as hunters, where their primary source of sustenance was small prey like rodents, birds, and insects.
-These prey items provide a high concentration of protein, moderate amounts of fat, and minimal carbohydrates—a nutritional profile that cats are biologically adapted to utilize.
+These prey items provide a high concentration of protein, moderate amounts of fat, and minimal carbohydrates—a nutritional profile that cats are biologically adapted to put to use.

 Comprehensive Overview